HKUST DeepCybo

 Embodied Brain

-SimplerEnv Evaluation (PhysGR00T Architecture)
+SimplerEnv Evaluation (PhysVLA Architecture)

 Results of evaluating the VLA models with the WidowX robot in the SimplerEnv simulation environment.
-The VLM backbone is fine-tuned under the VLA paradigm following the PhysGR00T architecture.
+PhysBrain is fine-tuned under the VLA paradigm following the PhysVLA architecture, where the VLM backbone provides high-level representations to a Flow-Matching action expert.

 Method Put Spoon